meshcloud/meshcloud-docs/docs/meshcloud.project-metering.md

 ## Payment Information

-A payment method is used to ensure transperent budget management and allocate costs back to the responsible team within your organization.
-One common example of a payment method is a cost center, which helps categorize and track expenses specific to team or projects.
+A payment method is used to ensure transparent budget management and allocate costs back to the responsible team within your organization.
+One common example of a payment method is a cost center, which helps categorize and track expenses specific to a team or project.
 Please find more detailed information about payment methods and how they could be used [here](meshcloud.payment-methods.md).

-As the cost and usage data are consolidated by project, payment methods will be also created in Workspace and assigned per project in meshStack.
+As the cost and usage data is consolidated per project, payment methods are created in a workspace and assigned per project in meshStack.

 ## Reviewing Metering Data